Korean Sign Language: Beginnings

 The beginnings of KSL date from 1889, although standardization efforts have only begun in 2000.
 The first South Korean school for the Deaf was established on April 1, 1913, in Seoul, and it was renamed as the National School for the Deaf in 1945, to be later renamed the Seoul School for the Deaf in 1951.

 Commonality

+Korean Sign Language and North Korean Sign Language (NKSL) diverged after the division of the Korean peninsula in 1945, due to lack of exchange.
 Although the origins of KSL predate the Japanese colonial period (de jure beginning 1910), the sign language developed some features in common with Japanese Sign Language (JSL) grammar when Korea was under Japanese rule.
 KSL is considered part of the Japanese Sign Language family.

 Users

 According to the South Korean Ministry of Health and Welfare, there were 252,779 people with hearing impairment and 18,275 people with language disorders in South Korea as of late 2014.
 Recent estimated figures for the number of Deaf people in South Korea range from 180,000 to 300,000.
 This is approximately – of the population of South Korea.